 Honour an anniversary

 Reaching a milestone date is the perfect time to reflect on your brand’s successes and learnings, and luxury brands often use an anniversary to reinforce their pedigree and position.
 The Belgian luxury chocolate brand produced Godiva 90th Anniversary, a tome of sumptuous photography, telling their rich history of luxury chocolate perfection.
 Celebrating the über-wealthy’s chosen car brand, Lamborghini Supercars celebrates its first 50 years, recounting its history from the early days of tractor manufacturing to the speedy works of art of today.
-Photographed one of the world’s leading automotive photographers and written by a motorsports journalist, it tells the story with power and authority.
+Photographed by one of the world’s leading automotive photographers and written by a motorsports journalist, it tells the story with power and authority.
 Cartier Panthère marks 100 years of the brand’s most enduring icon in breathtaking images of fabulous jewels, while The Porsche 911 Book marks the fiftieth birthday of a single model: the iconic sports car that became a milestone in automotive history.

 And for pure fantasy?
 The Hulk-size volume 75 Years Of Marvel plots the brand’s progression through Spider-Man, Iron Man, Thor and X-Men, showing off their ingenuity and storytelling prowess.